f5devcentral/bigip_automation_examples/bigip/workflow-guides/Migration/Migrating_BIG_IP_from_VMware_to_OCP.rst

    integration with the Active BIG-IP VE running on Openshift, including pool member configuration, health monitors, and traffic flow validation.

-4. From the screenshot below, the increase in traffic statistics confirms that application traffic is successfully flowing through BIG-IP.
+4. From the screenshot below, the increase in traffic statistics confirms that application traffic is successfully flowing through BIG-IP in OCP.

 .. image:: ./Assets_VMware_to_OCP/traffic_stats_from_BIG-IP-in_OCP.jpg